-Garrison has changed a lot since I was a young girl.
+I pulled out of the station and got on Hwy 169 heading south.
+I looped around Atkin, Garrison and Garrison has changed a lot since I was a young girl.
 But, my guess is that it was already on its way to being a luxurious summer vacation spot when I came here with my family and I just hadn’t realized it.
 I noticed that people were driving faster.
 The vibe was gritty.
 It seemed that there was friction all around this town.
-This was a dramatic change from my time north of Duluth where things were easy and fluid.
+This was a dramatic change from my time north of

 In some ways I felt like I was looking at myself in Garrison.
 I was uncomfortable with the familiarity.
 I looked up in the air and saw a few eagles soaring above - a good sign in my world.